Get up to 3 quotes by filling in only 1 quick form

 Before we get into the finer details of oil fired boilers, let’s first look at how they work.

-Most boilers operate in a similar way, they need a fuel source which can produce heat.
+Most boilers operate in a similar way, they need a fuel source that can produce heat.
 This heat is then transferred, via your boiler, to your pipes to heat up your water.
 This can then be sent to your taps or through your central heating system.

 Typically, the fuel source for most boilers would be natural gas, which is used to ignite flames inside your boiler.
 For an oil fired boiler, the only difference is where the fuel comes from.
 Those with an oil boiler have to store the fuel in large tanks to have a plentiful supply.

-These tanks can be stored outside the home, in outbuildings or even buried underground.
+These tanks can be stored outside the home, in outbuildings, or even buried underground.
 These fuel tanks are then fed to your boiler through pipework and provide the same means to produce heat as gas boilers.

 The main difference you need to consider with an oil fired boiler is ensuring you have enough fuel stored, and ordered in advance, to avoid running out (leaving you with a chilly household!).